 Adjustment of CPB is related to the cooling medium used.
-If air is used as the cooling medium, adjust CPB to 100%.
-If oil is used as the cooling medium, adjust CPB to 125%.
-If water is used as the cooling medium, adjust CPB to 250%.
+If air is used as the cooling medium, initially set CPB to 100%, then adjust as necessary.
+If oil is used as the cooling medium, initially set CPB to 125%, then adjust as necessary.
+If water is used as the cooling medium, initially set CPB to 250%, then adjust as necessary.